-THE LATEST: Hurricane Marco aims for Louisiana, Laura future still uncertain
+THE LATEST: Marco impacts coast, Watching Laura closely

 - Early Morning: Rain bands moving in.

-- Afternoon - Evening: Likely greatest impacts.
-Periods of heavy rain, occasional gusty winds.
+- Afternoon - Evening: Periods of heavy rain, occasional gusty winds.

 - Overnight: Rain lessens, breezy at times.